Generic selectors

 The international “4 per 1000” Initiative aims to demonstrate that agriculture, and in particular agricultural soils, can play a crucial role in food security and climate change.

-Launched by France on 1 December 2015 during COP 21, it consists of federating all voluntary public and private stakeholders (national governments, local and regional governments & authorities, companies, professional organisations, NGOs, research establishments, etc.) within the framework of the Lima-Paris Action Plan (LPAP).
+Launched by France on December 1, 2015 during COP 21, it consists of bringing together all voluntary actors from the public and private sectors (States, communities, businesses, professional organizations, NGOs, research, etc.) within the framework of the Action Plan Lima-Paris.

 The Strategic Plan of the "4 per 1000" Initiative